 Range Science Emphasis

-Major areas of study are range ecology, habitat management, watershed management, grazing management, monitoring, riparian ecosystems, measurements, and plant-animal (livestock and wildlife) interactions.
-Research and training opportunities in the Range Science programs are diverse, and students with a wide variety of backgrounds, goals, and educational needs are accepted.
+Research and training opportunities in the Range Science programs are diverse, and students with a variety of backgrounds, goals, and educational needs are accepted.

 You are welcome to contact any tenure-track faculty advisor whose research may interest you.

-Ph.D.
-Degree in Ecology and Environmental Sciences
+Ph.D. in Ecology and Environmental Sciences

-This cross-college doctoral degree represents a broad collaboration among departments and faculty from across MSU.
-It provides the opportunity for motivated students to integrate our world-class faculty research programs in diverse aspects of ecology and environmental sciences, often within the unparalleled natural laboratory that is the Greater Yellowstone Ecosystem.
-Particular program strengths include terrestrial and aquatic ecology, environmental biogeochemistry, evolutionary biology, hydrology and watershed analysis, quantitative ecology, agroecology, environmental risk assessment, invasive plant ecology and management, conservation biology, land rehabilitation/restoration ecology, environmental microbiology, remote sensing and spatial sciences, chemical ecology and land-atmosphere interactions.
+This cross-college doctoral degree represents a broad collaboration among departments and faculty across MSU.
+It provides opportunity for motivated students to integrate our world-class faculty research programs in diverse aspects of ecology and environmental sciences, often within the unparalleled natural laboratory that is the Greater Yellowstone Ecosystem.

 Graduates will be well-trained professionals who will compete strongly in research, teaching, and related fields nationally and internationally.